murrelljenna/kafka-enrichment-pipeline/readme.md

 Run using `pipenv run producer.py [JSON_FILEPATH]`.

 Takes a path to a json file containing an array of JSON address objects (like the one above) and submits each one to the first of two kafka topics ('raw\_buildings', 'enriched\_buildings').
+Runs once and ends once the last JSON object has been sent.

 ### enricher.py

 Run using `pipenv run enricher.py`.

 Reads from the first of the two kafka topics - 'raw\_buildings' and forwards to 'enriched\_buildings'.
+Continually polls until keyboard interrupt.

 Actual data enrichment is not yet implemented - the idea is to make calls to the OpenStreetMaps API to get further information.

 ### consumer.py

 Run using `pipenv run consumer.py`

 Reads from the second kafka topic ('enriched\_buildings') and stores it in postgres database.
+Continually polls until keyboard interrupt.